A skeleton in the pulpit…

-Yes you guessed it – it was all done with the help of my trusty PE Department colleague again – Gary had left – so thank you Dave!
+Yes you guessed it – it was all done with the help of my trusty PE Department colleague again!
 I had control of the jaw with one hand, with a nylon thread running down the stairs to under the pulpit where I crouched with the pulpit microphone in the other hand – timing my script to pulling on the thread to make the skeleton “speak”!
-Dave was tasked with making the skeleton “move” – with two threads attached to the shoulders so pulling on one made it turn to the left – and vice versa!
+My colleague was tasked with making the skeleton “move” – with two threads attached to the shoulders so pulling on one made it turn to the left – and vice versa!
 It was all rehearsed late the night before – after Evensong – with the two of us hoping none of the Cathedral staff would ask what we were doing in the pulpit with a skeleton!

 So was it a powerful message?
 Err… no. It was a “bit of fun”.
 Was it memorable?
 You betcha!
 To this day I meet former pupils – say in a supermarket – in their 40’s – with kids in tow – “hello Sir!” they say (don’t call me Sir – please!)
 “How are you?” they continue… and often “I still remember your skeleton sermon – how you got away with that we never knew!”
 They’re right – in today’s world of social media – someone would have taken a picture with a smart phone and tweeted it – and I would have faced the sack – and eternal damnation!!
 But at least it would have been memorable!